volodymyrLeno/DeclareRulesDataEnhancer/README.md

 * considerViolations - specify whether violations of constraint have to be considered while searching for the rules (BOOLEAN)
 * k - number of clusters for K-Medoids algorithm (INTEGER)
 * minNodeSize - minimum relative number of instances covered by a rule (DOUBLE [0,1])
-* pruning - trun of/on pruning in RIPPER algorithm (BOOLEAN)
+* pruning - turn off/on pruning in RIPPER algorithm (BOOLEAN)

 The example of how to run the program: